kenyagl/CursoEOI_Java/src/es/eoi/boletinCalificaciones/README.md

 The program then prints out the whole paper on the console.

 This is the first exercise for grades which we had to work on individually and present to the professor.

-I'm particularly proud of how neatly the end result gets printed out.
-It took a lot of small alterations and fine-tuning.

-I still have a couple of questions so the program is subject to changes.
+I will keep working on this as I learn more things.